9 Disney World Cast Member Codes You Don’t Want To Hear Under Any Circumstance

 Treasured Guest

-If hear someone (or yourself) be called a Treasured Guest, it’s fair to consider that a backhanded compliment.
+If you hear someone (or yourself) being called a Treasured Guest, it’s fair to consider that a backhanded compliment.
 A Treasured Guest is usually rude and a troublemaker.

 Cast Members